 Patricia Clem Kobor, MA

-In the Science Government Relations Office Ms. Kobor is current liaison to many of the NIH institutes and offices, including the National Cancer Institute, National Institute on Aging and Office of Behavioral and Social Sciences Research.
-She coordinates APA’s legislative work on the Labor-Health and Human Services-Education appropriations bill and co-chairs two coalitions with staff from the Consortium of Social Science Associations: the Coalition to Promote Research and the Coalition for the Advancement of Health Through Behavioral and Social Sciences Research.
+In the Science Government Relations Office, Ms. Kobor is current liaison to many of the NIH institutes and offices, including the National Cancer Institute, National Institute on Aging, and Office of Behavioral and Social Sciences Research.
+She coordinates APA’s legislative work on the Labor-Health and Human Services-Education appropriations bill, serves on the board of the Coalition for Health Funding, and chairs the Coalition to Promote Research, which educates Congress on peer review and defends research from political attacks.